Melissa Points to Real-Time Data Quality as Key to Compliance Initiatives in Online Gambling

 Multi-part data quality strategy features ease of use, advanced technologies to enable real-time identity verification and 360-degree view of players

-/EIN News/ -- RANCHO SANTA MARGARITA, Calif., May 31, 2023 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today cited clean data as key to fair and transparent gaming operations.
+Rancho Santa Margarita, CALIF – May 31, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today cited clean data as key to fair and transparent gaming operations.
 Such efforts can be instrumental in preventing fraudulent activities such as cheating, money laundering, and underage participation.
 As online gambling platforms must comply with a spectrum of financial regulations and laws, including anti-money laundering (AML), counter-terrorism financing (CTF), and know-your-customer (KYC) initiatives, the foundation of their success is player data that is reliably complete, consistent, and error-free.

 A multi-part, automated data quality strategy offers ease of use that helps digital casinos prioritize regulatory compliance as well as customer engagement and profitability.
 Strategic operations span data cleansing, validation, enrichment, and matching – identifying and correcting errors, updating information, and continuously improving data accuracy to create a robust overall picture of the player.
 Ultimately, data matching allows gaming operators to synthesize a comprehensive ‘golden record’ for each player across their platform; that is, a single 360-degree view of the customer in real-time.